 Data Subjects are permitted to view their Personal Data held by MHA upon making a request to do so (a Subject Access Request).
-Upon receipt of a request by a Data Subject, MHA must respond to the Subject Access Request within one month from the day after the date of receipt of the request.
+Upon receipt of a request by a Data Subject, MHA must respond to the Subject Access

+Request within one month from the day after the date of receipt of the request.
 The Association:

-- must provide the Data Subject with an electronic or hard copy of the Personal Data requested, unless any exemption to the provision of that data applies in law. - where the Personal Data comprises data relating to other data subjects, must take reasonable steps to obtain consent from those Data Subjects to the disclosure of that personal data to the Data Subject who has made the Subject Access Request, or - where MHA does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any or that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.
+- must provide the Data Subject with an electronic or hard copy of the Personal Data requested, unless any exemption to the provision of that data applies in law. - where the Personal Data comprises data relating to other data subjects, must remove or redact that data or, where that is not possible, take reasonable steps to obtain consent from those Data Subjects to the disclosure of that personal data to the Data Subject who has made the Subject Access Request, and, in the absence of consent, consider whether it is reasonable in all the circumstances to disclose that data without consent or - where MHA does not hold the Personal Data sought by the Data Subject, must confirm that it does not hold any of that Personal Data sought to the Data Subject as soon as practicably possible, and in any event, not later than one month from the day after the date on which the request was made.